beyondmeh/crappy-cryptonyms/README.md

-# crappy-cryptonyms :100: :poop:
+# crappy-cryptonyms :poop:

 > Great repository names are short and memorable.
 Need inspiration?
 You could use GitHub's random respository name generator.
 Or you could use **crappy-cryptonyms** instead.

 Generate dubious sounding [code names](https://en.wikipedia.org/wiki/Code_name) and [CIA cryptonyms](https://en.wikipedia.org/wiki/CIA_cryptonym) for your next super secret project.
+Perfect for the aspiring evil genius hellbent on world domination!

 Featuring over 31,968 possible combinations such as: